Unlocking the Secrets of Public Relations for Entrepreneurs

 Building relationships that take time

 Good PR is slow-cooked, not microwaved.
-The people who win are the ones who stay in the rhythm.
+The people who succeed are the ones who maintain the rhythm.

 4. Visibility Isn’t Viral — It’s Built